HamedFathi/PostmanCollectionReader/README.md

+> [!IMPORTANT]
+> Introducing **HamedStack**!
+For all my latest libraries, visit: [Explore HamedStack](https://github.com/HamedStack).
+Replacements and updates are available at the link.
+Thank you for your support!
+The new version of this library is accessible via [HamedStack.PostmanCollectionReader](https://github.com/HamedStack/HamedStack.PostmanCollectionReader)
+---

 ![postman](https://user-images.githubusercontent.com/8418700/159980759-b9a94b90-5b9c-4745-878a-b2615ad17eff.png)

 > Postman is an API platform for building and using APIs.
 Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.